VGVentures/imgToWebp/README.md

 # Converts images in a folder to .webp images

+Converts JPEG, PNG, WebP, GIF, SVG, TIFF images to .webp format with a max height of 1080 pixels.

 ## Setup

 1. Ensure you have node installed (recommend using [NVM](https://github.com/creationix/nvm) and Node 8.11.1)